JoelKin/joelkin.github.io/_pages/about.md

 permalink: /about/
 ---

-pagesfolderasdfasdfI am a data engineer who is curious about data and machine learning.
+I am a data engineer who is curious about data and machine learning.
 Currently I am learning reinforcement learning while continuously improving my python and SQL skills.